seqeralabs/nf-training-intro/docs/part1-cli.md

    mkdir collages
    ```

-2. Create a temporary image to folder a collage with the correct layout for all of the images in the `'dog'` folder:
+2. Create a temporary image to make a collage with the correct layout for all of the images in the `'dog'` folder:

    ```bash
    montage dog/* dog_temp.png